 A conspiracy theorist is a person who believes that a covert but influential organization did or will do something harmful and unlawful.
 Usually, and as far as conspiracy theorists are concerned, the government or well-funded group played a role in the event.

 The media often portrays such people as lunatics and their theories as fantasy.
-The question we must ask is, “Is there any evidence whatsoever to suggest that powerful people have devised covert plans to do something harmful or unlawful?”
+We must ask, “Is there any evidence whatsoever to suggest that powerful people have devised covert plans to do something harmful or unlawful?”
 In truth, such events are much more common than you might like to believe.
 For example, on March 13, 1962, a document was drafted by the Joint Chiefs of Staff and sent to the Secretary of Defense.
-It was called “Justification for US Military Intervention in Cuba (TS).”
-Some might know this as the Northwoods Memorandum or simply “Operation Northwoods“ (DOD, Memorandum for the Secretary of Defense, 1962).
+It was called “Justification for U.S. Military Intervention in Cuba (T.S.).”
+Some might know this as the Northwoods Memorandum or simply “Operation Northwoods “(D.O.D., Memorandum for the Secretary of Defense, 1962).

-What this document suggested was that the CIA, (a covert but influential organization) should commit false acts of terrorism against Americans.
-Essentially, the CIA would commit unlawful and harmful acts, including hijackings and bombings in the United States against Americans, in an effort to “ . . . place the United States in the apparent position of suffering defensible grievances from a rash and irresponsible government of Cuba and to develop an international image of a Cuban threat to peace in the Western Hemisphere.”
-In other words, these acts of self-inflicted domestic terrorism were to be blamed on Cuba in order to bolster support from the American people for a war against Cuba.
+This document suggested that the C.I.A. (a covert but influential organization) should commit false acts of terrorism against Americans.
+Essentially, the C.I.A. would execute unlawful and harmful actions, including hijackings and bombings in the United States against Americans, to “. . . place the United States in the apparent position of suffering defensible grievances from a rash and irresponsible government of Cuba and to develop an international image of a Cuban threat to peace in the Western Hemisphere.”
+In other words, these acts of self-inflicted domestic terrorism were to be blamed on Cuba to bolster support from the American people for a war against Cuba.
 Thankfully, President Kennedy rejected the proposals.

 Of course, we can take it a step further.
-Is there a word or words that describe a covert military or paramilitary operation designed to deceive people into believing that such operations are being carried out by other entities, groups, or nations than those who actually planned and executed them?
+Is there a word or words that describe a covert military or paramilitary operation designed to deceive people into believing that such operations are being carried out by other entities, groups, or nations than those who planned and executed them?
 Actually, yes!
 The term you seek is False Flag.
 Another term often said to be fantasy.
-However, in the situation regarding Operation Northwoods, there was a clear conspiracy to commit a false flag.
+However, in Operation Northwoods, there was an apparent conspiracy to commit a false flag.

-Meanwhile, the majority of Americans remain unaware that this was a very real thing.
+Meanwhile, most Americans remain unaware that this was a real thing.

 - Question: How does this happen?